-Special core courses, subspecialization courses, electives courses, and workshops prepare students interested in learning more about the causes and treatments of psychological trauma.
-In addition, concerns specific to therapist/ first responder are discussed, including those of burnout and vicarious traumatization.
-Additional emphasis is placed on the use of evidence-based treatment protocols.
+The Psychological Trauma Studies specialization (PTS) offers core courses, elective courses and workshops to students interested in learning more about the causes, assessment, and treatments of psychological trauma.
+In addition, concerns specific to therapists and first responders are explored, including those of burnout and vicarious traumatization.
+Strong emphasis is placed on the use of evidence-based and evidence- informed treatment protocols to service survivors.
 Successful completion of the specialization includes field clinical experience in an agency setting providing trauma-related mental health services to the civilian and/or military community.

-Please click here to learn more about our CRT curriculum.
+Please click here to learn more about our PTS curriculum.

 Please click here to learn more about the program.